Enrolling in Medicare After Your Initial Enrollment Period Has Ended

 Scenario #1 - you already have Part A, and just need to add Part B

-• Just submit the two required forms (Form 40B and Form L564) to Social Security to add Part B (see Forms to Complete section).
+Just submit the two required forms (Form 40B and Form L564) to the Social Security Administration (SSA) to add Part B (see Forms to Complete section).

-• Follow the instructions further down in the Forms to Complete section and as described in the two videos about Form 40B and Form L564.
+Follow the instructions further down in the Forms to Complete section & Submit Forms section, and as described in the two videos about Form 40B and Form L564.

 Scenario #2 - you Need Part A & Part B (but NOT Social Security Benefits)